briancrink/accessedu/documentation/addendum/adherence.md

 There existed a strange dichotomy in the admiration I had for learning that was contrary to my former peers.

-To them, learning meant homework and studying.
+To students, learning meant homework and studying.

-To me, learning meant quest and untold journey.
+To the curious, learning meant quest and untold journey.

 ## Interesting Problem

-I understood the unfortunate dichotomy in learning, where the education system diverged, and how to truly solve the education problem.
-No duct tape necessary.

-I thought over education reform throughout my time in university — how to divert generations of curious learners away from the diploma delusion.
+I thought over education reform throughout my time in university — how to divert curious learners away from the diploma delusion.

 My initial interest began as a software engineering project during my time in university to improve the usefulness of college transcript data by seeking more